NCAR/FAIR-Facilities-Instruments/index.md

 ### ***2025 Workshop at NSF National Center for Atmospheric Research***

+* Dates: September 22-24, 2025
+* Location: Boulder, CO

+This NSF-funded workshop will bring together diverse stakeholders to identify and refine recommendations for the research community on optimal approaches for assigning persistent identifiers (PIDs) to facilities and instruments.

 If you are interested in attending, [please let us know](https://docs.google.com/forms/d/e/1FAIpQLScDcyOkTOfU_eL60Jjpj75O6sAHyUmk8wDsxksAE3ZfENiwpg/viewform).
 Travel funding is available.

 ### ***August 2024 Workshop at Florida State University***